blakeblackshear/frigate/docs/docs/usage/mqtt.md

 "online": published when frigate is running (on startup) "offline": published right before frigate stops

+### `frigate/restart`

+Causes frigate to exit.
+Docker should be configured to automatically restart the container on exit.

 ### `frigate/<camera_name>/<object_name>`

 Publishes the count of objects for the camera for use as a sensor in Home Assistant.